aratrika02/lstm-from-scratch/README.md

 obtain the optimal hyperparameters for the best model performance.
 Root Mean Square Error (RMSE) has been used as the primary evaluation metric.

-Finally, an LSTM model with 32 units, leveraging SGD with momentum emerges as the model with the best performance, achieving a denormalized test RMSE of 1.5384.
+Finally, an LSTM model with 32 units, leveraging SGD with momentum and applying a decayed learning rate (initial learning rate = 1e-2 and is halved after every
+10 epochs) emerges as the model with the best performance, achieving a denormalized test RMSE of 1.5384.